G-Node/g-node-portal/README.md

+# G-Node Portal

+The address g-node.github.io/g-node-portal is referenced in a publication so the deployed page from this repository should stay online.
+There will be no further updates to this project.
+The front page now includes a banner that redirects users to [GIN](https://gin.g-node.org).

+---

 Note:
 *The themes needed for compilation of this documentation by Sphinx should be pulled from a different repository (https://github.com/apleonhardt/gnode-sphinx-themes) and stored in source/_themes/
 *The compiled html files should be pushed to gh-pages branch of this repository